Going to college is hard work. It's stressful for our minds AND our bodies. Make sure you are keeping both in good shape!

 - Increase your confidence in dealing with your stressors.

-- Take care of yourself: eat well, exercise, make friends, relax, try meditation.
+- Take care of yourself: eat well, exercise, make friends, relax, breathe, try meditation.

 - Enjoy little things in life: there is truth to the statement “take time to stop and smell the roses.”
 Enjoy the sunset, the birds singing, the good things you like about yourself and your life.